mitkonikov/ff/README.md

 ### Developing the library

 We are using [poetry](https://python-poetry.org/) to manage, build and publish the python package.
-We recommend downloading poetry and running `poetry install` to install all of the packages.
+We recommend downloading poetry and running `poetry install` to install all of the dependencies instead of doing so manually.

 To activate the virtual env created by poetry, run `poetry env activate` to get the command to activate the env.
 After activation, you can run anything from within.